anuragvohraec/state-them/README.md

 }
 ```

+3. 3: DEPRECATED : If an action do not exist the state will simply transform as per model.
-3. 3: For action to take place, one must define a function on state machine with the action name.
+For action to take place, one must define a function on state machine with the action name.
 This error code indicates that no such method is found on the state machine.
 ```
 {
     ec:3,